serenorg/serendb/docs/storage_controller.md

 # Deploying

-This section is aimed at engineers deploying the storage controller outside of Neon's cloud platform, as part of a self-hosted system.
+This section is aimed at engineers deploying the storage controller outside of SerenDB's cloud platform, as part of a self-hosted system.

-_General note: since the default `neon_local` environment includes a storage controller, this is a useful reference when figuring out deployment._
+_General note: since the default `serendb_local` environment includes a storage controller, this is a useful reference when figuring out deployment._

 ## Database